kamal5260/Smart_IPTV/README.md

 python-vlc

 📩 Contact Us
-For any inquiries or technical support, please get in touch via the GitHub page or by email  (marckteam1@outlook.com)
+For any inquiries or technical support, please get in touch via the GitHub page or by email. (marckteam1@outlook.com)

 # Smart IPTV v1.0